 With that in mind, here are some of the best bank accounts for companies in Singapore:

 Of all the banking accounts featured here, CIMB BusinessGo demands the highest initial deposit and minimum balance.
 A minimum of S$30,000 must be deposited and kept as the minimum balance, or there will be a fall-below fee of S$88 per month, which is also one of the highest fees charged by banks in Singapore.
-Start-Ups that are looking for a lower minimum deposit have the option of Business Plus Current Account-i which starts at S$3,000 with a fall below fee of S$20 which is significantly cheaper than DBS Business Digital Account Singapore which comes with a monthly maintenance fee of S$18/-
+Start-Ups that are looking for a lower minimum deposit have the option of Business Plus Current Account-i which starts at S$3,000 (minimum deposit and minimum account balance) with a fall below fee of S$20 which is significantly cheaper than DBS Business Digital Account Singapore which comes with a monthly maintenance fee of S$18/-

 However, this is about as far as it gets in terms of bad news.